Skip to main content

 • children who cannot reasonably be expected to walk to school due to special educational needs, disability, and mobility problems

-• children from low-income families who have extended rights to travel assistance
+• children from low-income families who have extended rights to travel assistance (for more information on eligibility, please visit our free school meals page)

-Ordinarily, and in accordance with the Council’s statutory duty, children under the age of 5 will not be entitled to travel assistance between their home and school.
+In accordance with the Council’s statutory duty, children under the age of 5 will not be entitled to travel assistance between their home and school.
 Where circumstances exist where the Council determines that travel assistance is necessary it may exceptionally apply its discretionary powers on a case-by-case basis.

 Please complete all relevant sections of this application.
 Any missing or incorrect information may delay the processing and/or qualification for travel assistance.